Inventory Control Level

 Inventory reoreder level = 40T x 30 days = 1,200 Tones

-It means that when papers’ quantity decrease to 1,200T, we need to send a purchase order to the supplier.
+It means that when papers’ quantity decrease to 1,200T, we need to place order to the supplier.
 In case our operation runs at the maximum level, we still have enough paper to support our production for 30 days when we are waiting for a new order.

 Note: some companies may require their inventory to stay above a certain level which is called Safety Stock.
 Rather than allow stock level decrease to zero, the company only let stock level decrease to Safety level.